Jack: How do you know Im not?

 - Duck Dodgers: "Detained Duck" has a Spot the Imposter moment where the Cadet has to determine which between the real Dodgers and an impostor named Drake Darkstar.
 Dodgers attempts to help out, but everything he lists are mean things he did to his cadet.
 In the end, Cadet knowingly declares the impostor as being the real one after feeling that he'll ultimately be this trope.

 - The Simpsons: In "The Principal and the Pauper", Principal Seymour Skinner is revealed to be Armin Tamzarian, who had inadvertently taken the identity of the real Sergeant Seymour Skinner whom he served in the army with.
 Armin had actually visited Mrs Skinner, intending to inform her off her son's demise, however Mrs Skinner mistook him for her son and he went along with it.
-When the real Seymour Skinner returns and tries to reclaim his old life, Mrs Skinner is thoroughly annoyed by how disobedient and irresponsible he is.
+When the real Seymour Skinner returns and tries to reclaim his old life, Mrs Skinner is thoroughly annoyed by how disobedient and irresponsible he is (by her absurdly strict standards).
 She opts to have Armin back as her son, reasoning he had actually been her son for longer (as the real Seymour had been absent from her life while serving in the army and captured by the enemy).
 The real Skinner is also given Armin's job as school principal, which no one thinks he's any good at.
-In the end the real Seymour is honorably farewelled from Springfield as a war hero (and tied to a train headed out of town), while Armin is allowed to stay and legally continue using the name "Seymour Skinner" while living with his mother.
+In the end the real Seymour is honorably farewelled from Springfield as a war hero (and tied to a train headed out of town), while Armin is allowed to stay and legally continue using the name "Seymour Skinner" while living with his mother (under penalty of torture to anybody who ever brings this back up).

 - Spongebob Squarepants: